ShwetaGupta19/python_projects/README.md

-My first python project as an beginner
+Created this using python3.0 version and IDE platform VisualStudio (VS CODE) My first python project as an beginner
 I have made an digital clock which shows the time and date on the screen.
 It shows the time in format Hours-Minutes-Seconds.